glaubinix/conference-schedule/README.md

 * Create a schedule.json with the conference schedule
 * If you add custom css / js file, make sure to add them to the conference.appcache file for offline mode

-### TODO
-* Load schedule from google spreadsheets or other sources
-* Click behavior to show details
-* Add refresh functionality to refetch data
-* Try to add some sort of marker/reminder

 ### Features
 * Load a schedule via json
 * Current date tab will be preselected (if not applicable the first day will be selected)